sourceruckus/doit/README.md

 <pre>
 usage: doit OPTIONS CMD...

+  -h, --help                Show this help message and exit.

+  -V, --version             Show version string and exit.

   -f, --filename LOGFILE    Specify output filename.
 Both stdout and stderr
                             will be redirected to this file.
 When the process finishes, the files last few lines will contain